joausaga/cipe/README.md

 3. Clone the repository `git clone https://github.com/joausaga/cipe.git`;
 4. Get into the directory `cipe`;
 4. Run `scripts/prepare-config-templates.sh`
-5. Set the configuration parameters of the database in `env.prod.db`;
+5. Set the configuration parameters of the database in `.env.prod.db`;
 6. Set the SECRET_KEY and GOOGLE_MAPS_API_KEY obtained before as well as the configuration parameters of the database in `env.prod`;
 7. Build docker container `docker-compose -f docker-compose.prod.yml up --build -d` ,